yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/acid-transactions-ysql.md

 ##### yb_transaction_priority_lower_bound

 Set this to values in the range `[0.0 - 1.0]` to set the lower bound of the dynamic priority assignment.
-See [Optimistic concurrency control](../transactions-performance-ysql#optimistic-concurrency-control).
+See [Fail-on-conflict concurrency control](../transactions-performance-ysql#fail-on-conflict-concurrency-control).

 ##### yb_transaction_priority_upper_bound

 Set this to values in the range `[0.0 - 1.0]` to set the upper bound of the dynamic priority assignment.
-See [Optimistic concurrency control](../transactions-performance-ysql#optimistic-concurrency-control).
+See [Fail-on-conflict concurrency control](../transactions-performance-ysql#fail-on-conflict-concurrency-control).

 ## Isolation levels